benjaminmaccini/go-vote/README.md

 # go-vote

+_Note that this is in pre-alpha.
+If you want to get involved reach out to me_

 A command line application for handling elections.
 Written in Go.

 Protocols are derived mainly from the contents and footnotes of [this series](https://en.wikipedia.org/wiki/Electoral_system)